- the events and digital format of the events hosted

 5.1 Sharing with other attendees and Partners

-Our Services provides attendees with the means of making connections with other attendees.
+Our Services provides attendees and members with the means of making connections with other attendees and community members.
 For example, the profile information that you choose to provide us will be accessible to other attendees/community members, subject to your settings.

 In order to further our legitimate interests in marketing the Services, we rely on third-party marketing platforms and service providers to assist us and perform certain marketing services for us.